 Permit holders are reminded to park safely off the roadway and do not block gates.
 Be aware of snow removal equipment on the main highways and Ice House Road.

 Make sure you are not on private land.
 Private land is indicated in white on the Christmas Tree Cutting Area maps.
-Use the Avenza app on your smart phone to more accurately determine your location.
+Use the Avenza app or download the .kmz file to a mapping app on your smart phone to more accurately determine your location.

-Tree Height: 20 feet maximum; Stump diameter (measured no higher than one foot above ground level): 6 inches maximum; Stump height: cut the tree no higher than 12 inches above ground level.
+Tree Height: 20 feet maximum; Stump diameter 6 inches maximum (measured no higher than one foot above ground level); Stump height: cut the tree no higher than 12 inches above ground level.